 However, the real transformation is not in the act of journaling itself, but in how it changes your thinking and behaviours over time — until you reach the point when we may not need to do it every day.

 Journaling is a perfect starting point for upgrading your thinking habits.
 When you upgrade your thinking, your life automatically improves.
-Instead of needing to journal every day, you’ll soon notice that your improved thinking has become second nature.
+Instead of needing to do it every day, you’ll soon notice that your improved thinking has become second nature.
 That’s when you’ll know you’ve truly been transformed.

 When is journaling a worthwhile pursuit?
 Consider the following: